Course Listings

 FA-366

-This course breaks down barriers between digital and analog photography, transforming meaning and content through various forms of manipulation.
-Its fast-paced, hands-on demos include hand-applied photographic emulsions (such as cyanotype, Van Dyke, palladium, and liquid light) and digital printing/transferring options (beyond emulating the traditional print, on surfaces such as paper, wood, metal, fabric, etc.).
+This course breaks the barriers between digital and analog photography, transforming meaning and content through various forms of manipulation.
+Fastpaced hands-on demos include hand-applied photographic emulsions (such as cyanotype, Van Dyke, palladium, and liquid light) and digital printing/transferring options (beyond emulating the traditional print, on surfaces such as paper, wood, metal, fabric, etc.).
+Eco-friendly options will be discussed and explored.
 The production of large-format analog and digital negatives will also be explored.
-Adjustments for remote teaching include live-streamed and pre-recorded demos of processes as well as presentations focusing on contemporary and historical uses of processes.
-Students unable to work on campus will be provided supplies for “safe-for-home” processes so they may work concurrently with what is available in the lab.
-These include Anthotypes, Cyanotypes, Lumen printing, Chlorophyll printing, building capture devices, Wondersauce inkjet transfers (non-toxic), and gel-medium transfers.
+Student work will be discussed in relation to contemporary art issues.

 -